 Over two centuries ago when the First Fleet arrived in Australia, the country was declared ‘empty’ and claimed for Great Britain.
 Following that declaration, Aboriginal and Torres Strait Islander people suffered many injustices.

-Today, National Reconciliation Week is a chance for us all to explore First Nations culture, find out more about the Aboriginal experience and consider what we can all do to reconcile our nation’s past.
+National Reconciliation Week was a chance for us all to explore First Nations culture, find out more about the Aboriginal experience and consider what we can all do to reconcile our nation’s past.

 Salt Mother: A Poem by Bruce Pascoe